electron/electron/docs/api/crash-reporter.md

     the process-specific extra parameters, then the global one will take precedence.
 By default, `productName` and the app version are included, as well as the Electron version.
-  * `crashesDirectory` String (optional) - Directory to store the crash reports temporarily.
-Only used when the crash reporter is started in a node child process via `process.crashReporter.start`.

 This method must be called before using any other `crashReporter` APIs.
 Once initialized this way, the crashpad handler collects crashes from all